Update August 2020: I have been told by many readers that this spot is now closed and parking is not allowed at the bridge anymore.

 After exploring for a little bit, I headed back up the steep hill to where I parked and started heading back out.

 All in all, this is an entertaining adventure in the Auburn area.
-If you have a half to full day, then make the dirt road trek and hang out by the swimming hole.
+If you have a half to full day, then take the dirt road trek and hang out by the swimming hole.
 Let me know what you think in the comments.